-How to protect yourself: Nonprofits and charities are the types of organizations you should just be able to trust on face value, but in 2018, you can never be too careful.
+How to protect yourself: Nonprofits and charities are the types of organizations you should just be able to trust on face value, but you can never be too careful.
 Treat one as you would a tax preparer.
 Confirm their credentials and see if they’re real and trustworthy.

 Many phony charities use phishing and email scams, too, so if you see any sign of those tactics, steer clear.